dsc-courses/practice.dsc40a.com/problems/wi24-midterm1/wi24-midterm1-q04.md

 # BEGIN PROB

+_Originally Problem 4 on the first Winter 2024 Midterm Exam._

 Note that we have two simplified closed form expressions for the estimated slope $w$ in simple linear regression that you have already seen in discussions and lectures: